DavidFB94/gym-tracker/README.md

 - **#1 - Landing page**

-    - Landing page with call to sign up to use the sites features.
-Links to login and signup (for new users).
-Add directions the user to the appropriate action.
+    - Landing page with a call to sign up to use the sites features, and usage instructions for the site.
+Links to login and signup (for new users), to direct the user to the appropriate action.

 ![screenshot](documentation/features/feature01.png)